temporalio/temporal/docs/architecture/workflow-update.md

 ```
 Sent -> ProvisionalyAccepted -> ProvisionalyCompleted -> ProvisionalyCompletedAfterAccepted -> Completed
 ```
-Extra `ProvisionalyCompletedAfterAccepted` state is needed to unblock `completed` future before `accepted`.
-This allows to return Update results to the API caller even it was waiting for `ACCEPTED` stage.
+The `ProvisionalyCompletedAfterAccepted` in-between state is necessary to unblock `completed` future before `accepted`.
+This allows returning Update results to the API caller even it was waiting for `ACCEPTED` stage.

 > #### NOTE